fmgarage/ft-fms-docker/README.md

 ### Build Image and run Container

-Open Terminal.app, drag the **install.sh** into the terminal window and hit return (You may want to get a fresh coffee now).
+Open Terminal.app, drag the **install.sh** into the terminal window and hit return.

 After the install process is finished, check the Dashboard in Docker Desktop, there should be a running container named **fms** (fmc-c if installed with a certificate).

+Open the admin console by clicking the *Open in Browser* button in the container actions.
+If you installed without certificate you will have to confirm the self-signed one.

+Clicking the CLI button will open a terminal window where you can use the fmsadmin command to control your server.